electron/forge/README.md

 electron-forge init my-new-project
 ```

-This command will generate a brand new project folder and install all your NPM
+This command will generate a brand new project folder and install all your Node
-dependencies so you will be all set to go.
-By default we will also install the
+module dependencies, so you will be all set to go.
+By default we will also
-`airbnb` linting modules.
-If you want to follow the `standard` linting rules
+install the `airbnb` linting modules.
+If you want to follow the `standard`
-instead, use the `--lintstyle=standard` argument.
+linting rules instead, use the `--lintstyle=standard` argument.

 You can also start a project with your
 [favorite framework](https://beta.electronforge.io/templates) with the `--template`